LostLuinor/IoT-Based-Smart-Energy-Monitoring-System/README.md

 The system consists of three main layers:
 1. **Data Acquisition**: The ESP8266 interfaces with the PZEM-004T sensor to collect electrical parameters via a UART serial interface.
 2. **Data Transmission**: The ESP8266 broadcasts data over a WebSocket server on port 81 to connected clients.
-3. **User Interaction**: A Flutter-based mobile app displays real-time data, and a Python script logs data to a CSV file.
+3. **User Interaction**: A Flutter-based mobile/web app displays real-time data, and a Python script logs data to a CSV file.
 ![System Architecture](diagrams/SystemArchiOverview_FlowChart.png)

 ## Hardware Requirements